How to find a business merchant category code

 Why MCCs are important for business owners

-As a business owner, you should know your MCC for a variety of reasons, including the following:
+Business owners will want to know their company’s MCC for a variety of reasons, including the following:

-- Tax purposes: MCCs can help business owners to determine whether they can report certain payments on a Form 1099-MISC.
+- Tax purposes: MCCs help business owners determine whether they can report certain payments on a Form 1099-MISC.

-- Convenience fee charges: MCCs also affect how and when businesses can charge a convenience fee on credit card payments.
+- Convenience fee charges: MCCs also help businesses determine when they can (and cannot) charge a convenience fee for credit card payments.

 Misclassification by way of an incorrect MCC could mean paying more on rates and fees than you need to, so you’ll want to review your code and report any errors to your issuer or processor immediately.